15 of the Best Native Wildflowers for the US and Canada

 Blue vervain (Verbena hasta).

-Blue vervain has a spread of twelve to thirty inches, and usually grows to be two to four feet tall, sometimes reaching six feet tall.
+Blue vervain has a spread of 12 to 30 inches, and usually grows to be two to four feet tall, sometimes reaching up to six feet.

-In the wild, this plant grows in moist locations, where it is highly adaptable to different amounts of light.
-This species can grow in full sun, part shade, or full shade.
+In the wild, this plant thrives in moist locations and can grow in full sun, part shade, or full shade.

 Blue vervain can self-seed when grown in the right conditions, so pick off spent flowers if you want to prevent spread.